 4. Add the vital wheat gluten 1 tablespoon at a time.
 You might need more or less.
 You want the mixture to be wet, but hold together when you form them into patties.

-5. Form mixture into patties & place onto an oiled or lined baking sheet.
+5. Split dough into 4 or 6 pieces, depending on how large you want your burgers.
+Form mixture into patties & place onto an oiled or lined baking sheet.
 Bake in the oven for 25-30 minutes.
 Flip halfway through baking.

 They are ready to eat once they come out of the oven, but they can be cooked again on a grill at this point.
 They can be stored in the fridge for up to 5 days/ freezer up to 6 months.